Wesley-bjt/ELEC2645-project/README.md

 circuit.h

 Run code:
-gcc main.c converter.c circuit.c -o main.out -lm
+You can build the code as we have been using in the labs with gcc main.c converter.c circuit.c -o main.out -lm
 (the -lm is required to link the math library).
 You can also use make -B to force a rebuild using the provided Makefile.